 SEIU Local 121RN nurses like...

 …worked with Senator Connie M. Leyva (District 20, Inland Empire) to examine ways to raise standards and challenge hospitals to be real partners with us and all Californians as we work together to strengthen patient care.

 LAST YEAR, we successfully strengthened California's Whistleblower Protection laws.
 Signed into law in September, Assembly Bill 1102 (which amends Section 1278.5 of the Health & Safety Code) increases the fines on our employers if they retaliate against us for reporting unlawful assignments that put patient safety and our RN license at risk.

-THIS YEAR, we will work with Senator Connie Leyva (District 20, Inland Empire) to pass SB 1288, which will put some real teeth into the regulations that set staffing levels in our hospitals.
+THIS YEAR, we will continue to work with Senator Connie Leyva (District 20, Inland Empire) to pass SB 1288, which will put some real teeth into the regulations that set staffing levels in our hospitals.
 We frequently report that our hospitals ignore the laws that set minimum staffing levels in our Emergency Rooms, Intensive Care Units, Labor & Delivery Floors and other patient care areas.
 This endangers patients, is an unnecessary stress on families, and puts our licenses and livelihoods at risk.
 Now we will work to make sure this bill gets passed.

 What would the bill have done?

 SB 1288 will mandate unannounced inspections of hospitals with a special focus on adherence to California’s nurse-to-patient ratios as regulated by Title 22.
 This bill will also increase the penalties assessed against repeat offender hospitals who continue to flout these regulations.
 No longer will hospitals be able to simply submit a plan when they are cited for staffing violations.
 Repeat offender hospitals will be subject to ever-increasing fines.